James Corden Initially Named His Daughter Beyoncé

 "I looked at the doctor and I said, ‘We're going to call her Beyonce'….My wife did not think that was funny," the late night host said.

-In fact, Corden said a nurse actually thought he wanted to name the child after Queen B and started filling out the necessary paperwork.
+In fact, Corden said a nurse actually thought he was naming his child after Queen B and started filling out the necessary paperwork.

 "I had to go over to her and go ‘Excuse me, there's only Beyonce,'" he said.